Simply Sacred Solutions

 What is Trauma?

-Trauma is often defined as a deeply distressing or disturbing experience that can have long-term effects on a person's physical, emotional, or psychological well-being.
-This includes neglect trauma, where individuals may experience profound harm due to the absence of necessary care, attention, or nurturing.
-Emotional and psychological trauma, often insidious over time, may result from sustained exposure to distressing events, including but not limited to neglect, abuse, or chronic stressors.
+Trauma is often defined as a deeply distressing or disturbing experience that can have long-term effects on a person’s physical, emotional, or psychological well-being.
+This includes neglect trauma, where individuals may experience profound harm due to the absence of essential care, attention, or nurturing.
+Emotional and psychological trauma, often insidious over time, may result from sustained exposure to distressing events, including neglect, abuse, or chronic stressors.

 Our Services